bom-d-van/bom-d-van.github.io/talks/whispering-in-the-trees.md

 # Retro

-* Special thanks to [Alexey Zhiltsov](https://github.com/azhiltsov) (best sysadmin) and our Graphite team!
+* Special thanks to [Alexey Zhiltsov](https://github.com/azhiltsov) (best sysadmin) and our Graphite team
+* Study a problem well and applying well-researched algorithms onto existing system could yield nice result
-* It was a great learning journey: designing and implementing the technologies!
+* It was a great learning journey
-* Challenging/improving existing stack is hard
-* Testing, debugging and tooling is important!